double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/2X_System_Architecture/21_System_Decomposition_Boundaries.md

 **Section ID:** 21 | **Version:** 0.1.0
 **Related Sections:** 11 — Operating System Support, 12 — Development Language & Runtime, 13 — UI Framework & UX
-**Related Decisions:** `11-ADR-001 — Establish Windows & Linux Support Baseline`, `12-ADR-001 — Adopt .NET 10 LTS Runtime`, `13-ADR-001 — Adopt Avalonia 12 LTS for the Nexus Desktop UI Shell`
+**Related Decisions:** `11-ADR-001 — Establish Windows & Linux Support Baseline`, `12-ADR-001 — Adopt .NET 10 Runtime`, `13-ADR-001 — Adopt Avalonia 12 for the AgOpenNext Desktop UI Shell`
 **Upstream Dependencies:** 1X — Platform Foundations, 4X — Interprocess Communications
 **Downstream Impacts:** 3X — Data Storage, 5X — Hardware I/O Device Layer

 ## 21.1 Purpose & Scope

-This section defines how **Nexus** is decomposed into its primary **logical domains**—such as guidance, mapping, I/O, automation, and simulation—and outlines the **candidate deployment boundaries** between core services, AgIO, UI hosts, and SDK-driven plugins.
+This section defines how **AgOpenNext** is decomposed into its primary **logical domains**—such as guidance, mapping, I/O, automation, and simulation—and outlines the **candidate deployment boundaries** between core services, AgIO, UI hosts, and SDK-driven plugins.

 Its purpose is to provide a **decision-agnostic framework** for understanding and discussing system structure.
 Specific architectural selections (e.g., where boundaries are enforced, which layers are modularized, and how components communicate) will be documented in §21.14 _Options_ and corresponding ADRs.

 This section establishes:
-- A shared vocabulary for describing Nexus subsystems and their relationships.
+- A shared vocabulary for describing AgOpenNext subsystems and their relationships.
 - The **architectural forces and constraints** that drive decomposition decisions.
 - The **evaluation criteria** to be applied when comparing alternative system shapes.